-Concept Year 1 Year 2 Year 3 Year 4 Year 5 Year 6 Online behaviour Understand and explai consequences of unsa behaviour (i.e. someor password or delete the fe/unwise online he might change their Understand that the internet has its bad points as well as good points Recognise acceptable and unacceptable behaviour, including "trolling" Understand the need and reasons to abide by the school's acceptable use policy An introduction to social media apps and their potential dangers An introduction to online grooming, self-esteem and online attention Embed social media apps and their potential dangers Online grooming (link to Stolen Lives) Explain a person's online responsibility Evaluate all ICT decisions for e-safety before, during and after using the software/hardware In depth look at their digital footprint (specifically pictures online) Evaluate what social media apps children should be using and how to behave on them Online grooming, self- esteem and online attention (link to Stolen Lives) E-safety Applying e- safety Use technology respec tfully and safely Use technology respectfully, safely and responsibly Use technology respectfully, safely and responsibly, including how to deal with "cyberbullying" Use technology respectfully, safely and responsibly, showing an awareness of their digital footprint Always use technology respectfully, safely and responsibly, showing an increased awareness of their digital footprint and how it can last Personal information Keep personal informa understand that inform can be shared elsewhe ation on a computer Understand the difference between what information can and cannot be shared online Know how to stay safe online at home as well as school Support and reporting Identify where to go for they have online conce erns Identity a range of ways to report computing concerns, including on online games and apps Understand the benefits and drawbacks of social media, including how to identify and report concerns on social media Using ICT Recognise common uses of ICT around schoolRecognise common uses of ICT beyond school Understand computer networks incl. the internet, and how they can provide multiple services and opportunities No additional e-safety concepts.
-Recap if required to ensure learn is not lost Evaluating online content Evaluating online conto Key Stage One ent not introduced at An introduction to fake news Understand that not all information on the internet is accurate (link to URLs) Evaluate digital content for utility/usefulness Explain why some information on the internet is false (i.e. fake news) Evaluate digital content for bias Evaluate all digital content for accuracy relevant problems within a variety of contexts based on a well-thought, child-led design brief and specification.
+Concept Year 1 Year 2 Year 3 Year 4 Year 5 Year 6 ne safety le safe and effective) Online behaviour Understand and explain the unsafe/unwise online behav change their password or de iour (i.e. someone might Understand the need and reasons to abide by the school's acceptable use policy/Google Chromebook Agreement Recognise acceptable and unacceptable behaviour, including "trolling" Understand that the internet has its bad points as well as good points An introduction to social media apps and their potential dangers An introduction to online grooming, self-esteem and online attention Embed social media apps and their potential dangers Online grooming (link to Stolen Lives) Explain a person's online responsibility Evaluate all ICT decisions for e-safety before, during and after using the software/hardware In depth look at their digital footprint (specifically pictures online) Evaluate what social media apps children should be using and how to behave on them Online grooming, self-esteem and online attention (link to Stolen Lives) Digital Literacy: Online and knowledge required to be s Applying online safety Use technology respectfully and safely Use technology respectfully, safely and responsibly Sign Year 3 e-safety pledge.
+Use technology respectfully, safely and responsibly, including how to deal with "cyberbullying".
+Review e-safety pledge and sign Year 4 e-safety pledge.
+Use technology respectfully, safely and responsibly, showing an awareness of their digital footprint Review previous year's safety pledge and sign Year 5 e- safety pledge.
+Always use technology respectfully, safely and responsibly, showing an increased awareness of their digital footprint and how it can last Take ownership of, add to and sign Year 6 e-safety pledge.
+Digital knowl e Personal information Keep personal information p that information on a compu elsewhere Understand the difference between what information can and cannot be shared online Know how to stay safe onlin e at home as well as scho lool C Skills and Support and reporting Identify where to go for help have online concerns or support when they Identity a range of ways to report computing concerns, including on online games and apps Understand the benefits and drawbacks of social media, including how to identify and report concerns on social media fety concepts.
+Recap if required learning is not lost Evaluating online content Evaluating online content Stage An introduction to fake news Understand that not all information on the internet is accurate (link to URLs) Evaluate digital content for utility/usefulness Explain why some information on the internet is false (i.e. fake news) Evaluate digital content for bias Evaluate all digital content for accuracy relevant problems within a variety of contexts based on a well-thought, child-led design brief and specification.
 Meaningful and purposeful cross-curricular links are made with Art and Design, Maths and Science to support children's breadth and depth of understanding, so children communicate their learning in a range of forms.